All Episodes

 And then they want to raise taxes to as high as 70% top marginal rate, 90% corporate marginal rates.

-Then they want a wealth tax, then they want to offer everything for free, and then they want the new Green Deal, no more oil and gas in 10 years, and that means no combustion engine.
+And then they want the new Green Deal, no more oil and gas in 10 years.

 And by the way, they don't really understand America's greatness.

-By the way, under Trump welfare dependency is plunging.
+By the way, under Trump, welfare dependency is plunging.

-Remember, six million fewer people.
+Remember, 6 million fewer people.

 You know, we have a drop of 6.7 million people off the food stamp roll since Trump became president.

-The good news is the jobs market, the Fed is now saying we have 7.5 million jobs available right now.
+The good news is the jobs market, the Fed is now saying we have 7.5 million jobs available right now, which means we're at virtual full employment in this country.

 It's a great time if you want to raise your standard of living to maybe take that chance and get that new job and get into that new career with better pay and better benefits.

-He was very critical of the increasingly bitter political rivalry in America, which he called wicked and mean, and the Democratic Party that is traditionally supported, he's traditionally supported, it has become too left-wing for his opinions.
+He was very critical of the increasingly bitter political rivalry in America, which he called wicked and mean.

 The party is, in my opinion, for me personally, has moved way too far to the left.